dgc-network/dgc-contract-backup/docs/source/sabre_transaction_family.rst

 ContractRegistry
 ----------------
-ContractRegistry keeps track of versions of the Sabre contract and the list of owners.
+ContractRegistry keeps track of versions of the Smart contract and the list of owners.
 A ContractRegistry is uniquely identified by the name of its contract.

 Versions represent the contract version and include the sha512 hash of the